Souliote War (1803): Zalongo incident

 The Souliotes who signed an agreement with Ali Pasha that ensured their continued life in Souli suffered the worst fate.
 They withdrew to the mountain of Zalongo, under the promise of protection by the pasha; however, as soon as Ali gained Kiafa, he ordered his troops to seize and murder them.
 About 150 men and women were seized and enslaved by Ali and 25 were killed.
 During this battle, 22 women and six men decided to die rather than to fall into the hands of Ali.

-Over 50 women, holding their children in their arms, danced on the cliff at Zalongo.
-One by one, reaching the leading side of the circle dance, they threw themselves over the cliff.
-The bodies of four children were reported to be found below, perhaps having been saved by the corpses of those who fell before—but saved for the inevitable suffering at the hands of the Ottomans.
-The story of the mass suicide at Zalongo soon became known in the whole region and throughout Europe.

-In another part of Epirus, a group of no more than 200 Souliotes managed to defend themselves.
-After numerous battles, a few families managed to retreat to Parga.
-This “disgrace” could not be tolerated by Ali.
-He ordered his troops to kill every Souliote family that lived dispersed in his pashalik, and he sent the seventy Souliote families who had surrendered to him to inhabit the most desolate spots in his pashalik.